-Pursuant to Corporate Governance Code recommendations, the independent directors met on February 26, 2018, without the other Directors.
-At this meeting, where they appointed Director Roberto Rao to be Meeting Moderator, they proceeded with an exchange of views on how the Board of Directors has been operating.
-In particular, they found that they were broadly in agreement about the positive dynamic within the Board, the way in which the Chairperson led proceedings, and how the Chair and the Chief Executive Officer interacted.
-They commented favourably on the Board's collective approach to decision-making, and the exhaustiveness and quality of information provided to the Board of Directors so that they could make their decisions in an informed, knowledge-based manner, and expressed their hope that this trend would continue into the future.
+Pursuant to Corporate Governance Code recommendations, the independent directors met on 28 February 2019, without the other Directors.
+At this meeting, where they appointed Director Roberto Rao to be the Moderator of that meeting as well as of subsequent meetings, they proceeded with an exchange of views on how the Board of Directors has been operating.
+In particular, they found that they were broadly in agreement about the positive dynamic within the Board, the way in which the Chairperson led proceedings - in respect to whose performance, they expressed the wish that she continue to debate and take initiatives relative to the programs, meetings and briefings to deliver to the directors - and how the Chair and the Chief Executive Officer interacted.
+They commented favourably on the Board's collective approach to decision-making, and the exhaustiveness and quality of information provided to the Board of Directors by the Chief Executive Officer so that they could make their decisions in an informed, knowledge-based manner, and expressed their hope that this trend would continue into the future.

-The independent directors deemed interaction with the Board of Statutory Auditors to be adequate, reflecting the distinction between their roles, including with regard to additional prerogatives that the law has recently allocated to the control body.
-Furthermore, they agreed upon the importance of the induction initiatives that had been run thus far, as a way of acquiring thorough knowledge of the specific nature of each of the Group's individual business sectors and their medium-to-long term corporate strategies (particularly with regard to establishing the Poste Italiane Company and Group's new strategic plan).
+The independent directors also expressed their satisfaction over the atmosphere of dialogue and communication that exists between them, emphasizing the existence of excellent relationships and great mutual trust.
+Furthermore - also following the results of the board review (for greater details thereon, reference should be made to the following section of this document "6.10 Evaluation of the functioning of the Board of Directors and its committees ") - they agreed upon the importance of the induction initiatives that had been run thus far, as a way of acquiring thorough knowledge of the specific nature of each of the Group's individual business sectors and their medium-to-long term corporate strategies (particularly with regard to establishing the Poste Italiane Company and Group's new strategic plan).
 They expressed their hope that these ventures would continue into the future, as they had personally found them highly useful and helpful to directors, particularly with regard to the insurance sector, information technology overall, and human resources.

 The independent directors suggested that it would be worthwhile for regular information to be made available - on a quarterly basis - to the Board about the Company and Group's performance against the running budget.
-Lastly, they commented on the role of Lead Independent Director, a role that they did not consider necessary to fill at that time, given: (i) A lack of the pre-conditions that, pursuant to the Corporate Governance Code, require the appointment of such a figure, bearing in mind that at Poste Italiane the Chairperson of the Board of Directors does not hold the role of lead manager in charge of company operations (Chief Executive Officer), nor does he/she hold a controlling equity stake in the Company; (ii) The high number of independent directors sitting on the Board; and (iii) The frank and constructive dialogue characteristic of Board Meetings.
+Lastly, they commented on the role of Lead Independent Director, a role that they did not consider necessary to fill at that time, given: (i) A lack of the pre-conditions that, pursuant to the Corporate Governance Code, require the appointment of such a figure, bearing in mind that at Poste Italiane the Chairperson of the Board of Directors does not hold the role of lead manager in charge of company operations (Chief Executive Officer), nor does he/she hold a controlling equity stake in the Company; (ii) the high number of independent directors sitting on the Board; (iii) the frank and constructive dialogue characteristic of Board Meetings; and (iv) the excellent relations among the independent directors, also with regards to the circulation of information and the management of activities in preparation for Board activities.